-1TPF - This includes both FHWA PL-112 and FTA Section 5303 Funds.
+&lt;sup>9 TPF - This includes both FHWA PL-112 (including the 2.5% Safety/Complete Streets Set-Aside) and FTA Section 5303 Funds.
 TxDOT will apply transportation development credits sufficient to provide the match for TPF.
-As the credits reflect neither cash nor man-hours, they are not reflected in the funding tables.
+As the credits reflect neither cash nor work hours, they are not reflected in the funding tables.